 In one passage Caracciola talks of a time where in a press gathering, he and Auto-Union driver Berndt Rosemeyer, switched cars and gave them a run.
 Imagine that today?
 I don't think so HA HA HA!
 They both agreed that the ideal car for 1937 would have an Auto Union engine and a Mercedes transmission... albeit, with the engine in the front.

 I first landed in England and toured their before I went to the Continent.
-I was in Munich and mentioned to a few fellow travelers in the youth hostile I was staying at, that I was planing on going to Stuttgart to see the museum.
+I was in Munich and mentioned to a few fellow travelers in the youth hostile I was staying at, that I was planning on going to Stuttgart to see the museum.
 This was always met with the same answer "Oh Stuttgart is an industrial city.
-It's all Mercedes and Bosch".
+It's all Mercedes, Porsche, and Bosch".
 Obviously I wasn't going to give their advise any attention.
 I was going to Stuttgart, no matter what they said.

 When I arrived in the Hauptbahnhof (train station) as soon as I alighted from the train, a local approached me with a friendly smile and asked "Are you looking for the youth hostle?" in English.
 I said I was and he gave me directions.
 On the way there, I'm guessing it was maybe six or eight blocks, I was approached by at least three other people offering to help me find the youth hostile, all with a friendly smile and a sincere attitude of giving visitors a warm welcome.
-Forget what the tourists said in the Munich youth hostile (Munich itself was wonderful!), I found Stuttgart to be a very friendly city.
+Forget what the tourists said in the Munich youth hostile (Munich itself was wonderful!), I found Stuttgart to be a very, very friendly city.
 I tied it for being the most friendly on my entire European tour, with London.
+This was 1977.

 The next day was my big day and I set off for the Daimler-Benz factory, which within it's complex was the Mercedes-Benz museum.
 It was a somewhat cold day in October as I crossed the Neckar River and saw the outside of "The Wall of Death", the Mercedes test track that I'd seen so many times in the Mercedes magazine "In Aller Welt", that my dad would bring home.
 What a thrill!

 After passing that, there was an entrance to the factory compound with a guard house.
 I approached the guard house and in my best German, asked the guard inside how I could see the museum.
-To my stonishment and dismay, he told me that the museum was closed.
+To my astonishment and dismay, he told me that the museum was closed.
 When I heard this I exhaled and it seemed that every ounce of enegry left my body.
 The guard saw my disapointment and went on to explain that a terrorist group, the Badder Meinhoff Gang, had kidnapped and brutally murdered a board of directors member of Diamler-Benz and that the factory was closed to all outsiders.

 I was so dejected, but I fully understood.
 The needs of the safety of the firm out weighed the dreams of my own As I turned to leave, I had only one option that I just thought of.
 I pulled my wallet out and handed the guard my father's Mercedes-Benz of North America business card.
 I told him that was my father and he asked me for my passport.
 I didn't hesitate.
 The last names matched of course and he looked over at me and said "Ein moment, bitte" and he picked up the phone to make a call.